khushi-411/khushi-411.github.io/_posts/2024-05-22-convolution.md

 Convolution is an array operation used in various forms in signal processing, digital recording, image/video processing, and computer vision.
-Each output element is calculated independently as a weighted sum of the corresponding and surrounding input elements.
-The weights used in calculating the weighted sum are known as a filter array and are defined as a convolution kernel.
-However, processing multiple data inputs is challenging, so it becomes a sophisticated use case for tiling methods and input data staging methods.
+In convolution, each output element is calculated independently as a weighted sum of the corresponding and surrounding input elements.
+These weights used in calculating the weighted sum are known as a *filter array* and are defined as a *convolution kernel*.
+However, processing large datasets efficiently poses significant challenges, so it becomes a sophisticated use case for advanced optimization techniques, such as tiling methods and input data staging methods.

+In this post, we will explore the basics of convolution and dive into several optimization techniques.
+We'll cover topics like constant memory and caching, tiled convolution with halo cells, and leveraging caches for halo cells to improve performance.

 This blog post is written while reading the seventh chapter, Convolution,